DeanoC/tangcore/docs/dev-guide/core-debugging.md

 ![](som-debug.jpg)

-Here we use the 8-pin debug wire (provided by Sipeed with their boards), and Sipeed RV Debugger to connect JTAG and UART (BL616_UART_TX to the RV debugger's RX pin).
+Here we use the 8-pin debug wire (provided by Sipeed with their boards), and Sipeed RV Debugger dongle (available on Sipeed store) to connect JTAG and UART (BL616_UART_TX to the RV debugger's RX pin).

 This way we can use Gowin Analyzer Oscilloscope to debug our gateware as normal.
 You can also put the debugging bitstream (`ao_0.bin`) on the USB drive and use TangCore menu to program it if you need to.